What is a pediatric dentist?

 The most important thing is to remain calm.
 Find the tooth, if possible.
 Hold the tooth by the crown, instead of the root and try to reinsert it into the socket.
 If that is not possible, then put the tooth in a glass of milk.
 Bring your child to a dentist immediately to reinsert the tooth.
 Time is of the essence.

 What if a baby tooth is knocked out?

-Contact your pediatric dentist.
+Contact us.
 This is usually not an emergency and in most cases, no treatment is necessary.

 Are there any good books for me to read to my child about going to the dentist?

 ‘What to Expect When You Go to the Dentist’, by Heidi Murkoff is a great book which describes a dental visit in a child-friendly, positive manner.

 Dental x-rays are a necessary tool for diagnosis and treatment.
 They reveal information which the dentist cannot merely see by looking in your child’s mouth.